-For specialized inspection, currently, there is no document that specifically defines this concept.
-However, the concept of goods subject to specialized inspection is stated in Article 35 of the ‘Law on Customs 2014’ and specified in Clause 5, Article 3 of ‘Decree No. 08/2015/ND-CP’ of the Government detailing the implementation of a number of articles of the Law on Customs (hereinafter referred to as Decree 08/2015/ND-CP for short) as follows:
+However, the concept of goods subject to specialized inspection is stated in Article 35 of the ‘Law on Customs (2014)’ and specified in Clause 5, Article 3 of ‘Decree No. 08/2015/ND-CP’ of the Government detailing the implementation of a number of articles of the Law on Customs (hereinafter referred to as Decree 08/2015/ND-CP for short) in the following way:

 From this definition, it can be understood that specialized inspection includes collection of samples by a competent authority to check whether such goods meet the requirements or technical standards as prescribed by the specialized industry or not.